 The most positive development in state policy toward advanced energy occurred in December, 2010, when the Arkansas Public Service Commission issued orders creating an Energy Efficiency Resource Standard.

 HOW TO GO SOLAR: The Solar Energy Industries Association (SEIA) “Residential Consumer Guide to Solar Power” is intended to provide clarity and understanding to consumers in going solar.
 With solar still a new energy choice for many homeowners, it’s very important that consumers have tools like this at their disposal.

 About Arkansas Advanced Energy Association

-AAEA is dedicated to growing Arkansas’s economy through expanded utilization of advanced energy technologies, including energy efficiency, demand response, natural gas electric generation, solar, wind, hydro, nuclear, electric vehicles, alternative fuels and smart grid.
+AAEA is dedicated to growing Arkansas’s economy through expanded utilization of advanced energy technologies, including energy efficiency, demand response, solar, wind, hydro, nuclear, electric vehicles, alternative fuels and smart grid.

 Cities, Counties, School Districts, Farmers, Water Utilities, Business and Trade Associations Unite to Protect Solar and Net Metering: Warns Higher Electric Bills and Massive Job Losses Ahead for Arkansas if Utility Monopolies Succeed in HB1370Little Rock - A massive...

 PRESS RELEASE: Arkansas Advanced Energy Foundation Announces Apprenticeship Program Via $2 Million Workforce Development Grant

 AAEF Hires April Ambrose as Director of Workforce Development FOR IMMEDIATE RELEASE | By Arkansas Advanced Energy Foundation LITTLE ROCK, AR – This week, the Arkansas Advanced Energy Foundation (AAEF) officially launched a new apprenticeship program enabled through a...